 How much does it cost to install a heat pump?

 The cost for heat pump installation also depends on the size of the unit and whether it is a single-room or whole-home system.
 A single-room air-to-air system can cost as low as $500, including installation.
 Whole-house units, on the other hand, range in price from $2,500 to $7,500, including installation.
 Geothermal heat pumps typically require excavation to install, which adds several thousand dollars to the cost.

 How much does it cost to run a heat pump?

-The type of heat pump you select, the climate where you live and the temperature you set at home will all impact the cost of running a heat pump.
+The type of heat pump you select, the climate where you live, and the temperature you set on your thermostat will all impact the cost of running a heat pump.
 A highly-efficient model could save you 30% to 40% on your energy bill.

 Whether used as an independent heating and cooling system or partnered with an energy efficient HVAC solution, a heat pump offers energy savings no matter where you live.
 Because of the naturally warm climate in the South and Southwest, heat pumps are especially effective in these regions.
 Areas where the temperature rarely dips below freezing are often optimal locations for heat pump installation.